A Survey on Federated Analytics: Taxonomy, Enabling Techniques, Applications and Open Issues: Overview of Federated Analytics

 \section{Overview of Federated Analytics}

-In this section, we provide an overview of the emerging FA.
+\blue{In this section, we provide an overview of the emerging FA.
+We focus on many important concepts of FA.
 In Section \ref{subsec_overview_workflow}, we describe the general workflow of FA.
 In Section \ref{subsec_overview_math}, we propose a general mathematical problem formulation of FA.
 In Section \ref{subsec_overview_comparison}, we introduce the relationship between FA and related fields.
+In Section \ref{subsec_taxonomy}, we present taxonomies of FA in five dimensions that help us properly position the diverse FA algorithms and systems.}